windsuzu/console.jay/content/mocs/hasOwnProperty.md

 ---
 draft: false
-date: 2023-12-31 21:57
+date: 2024-01-01 01:19
 tags:
   - javascript
 ---

-In JavaScript, while the `for...in` loop is often used to iterate over an object's properties, it's important to note that it includes those inherited from its prototype chain.
-For example,
+While the `for...in` loop in JavaScript offers a convenient way to iterate over an object's properties, it's crucial to remember that it encompasses properties inherited from the prototype chain.
+This means you'll also encounter properties defined in parent objects or prototypes.
+Here's an example:

 ```js
 function Animal (name, energy) {